PG Tips or Yorkshire Tea? Costa or Starbucks? Why do certain brands hold more sway than others? Marketing psychology.

 A new shopper’s sense of jeopardy can be minimised by gifting freebies such as 30-day trials and money-back guarantees – also useful tools when launching a product or service.
 Additionally, your blog and marketing copy can acknowledge and answer customer fears, positioning you as the agent of rescue.

-An obvious one, perhaps, but the principle of Reciprocity will always be key to customer acquisition and retention.
+Marketing psychology 101, perhaps, but the principle of Reciprocity will always be key to customer acquisition and retention.
 Why?
 Because we’re reciprocal creatures by nature.
 When someone does us a favour, we feel we have to return the sentiment.

 Your marketing can tap into this instinct by trading goodwill for customer loyalty.
 This could take the form of useful blog posts, free whitepapers, or other complimentary public content, designed to fulfil the needs of your buyer personas.